smhr/ska-src-training-containers/Talks/git-intro/README.md

 ## 1. Version control and Git

 First of all we need to explain what version control is.
-It is a way of keeping track of changes to your files.
-Modern version control systems also provide tools that enable code sharing, making working in a collaboration much easier **and safer**.
+There are [**many**](https://www.atlassian.com/git/tutorials/what-is-version-control) [**detailed**](https://about.gitlab.com/topics/version-control/) [**explanations**](https://en.wikipedia.org/wiki/Version_control), but we will keep it simple.
+We can see it and use it as a way of keeping track of changes to your files in a clearly defined way.
+Importantly, we can access the history of these changes and obtain details of the changes done to the files over time.
+Modern version control systems also provide tools that enable code sharing, making working in a collaboration **easier and safer**.

 For example, **this is not version control** (extreme example):

 ![Not a version control](media/not_version_control.png)

 - false sense of security - easy to delete important things